Sepren/Yandex_School/README.md

-# Yandex_School
+# Yandex_School_Newbie
-course from Yandex
+course from Yandex for beginner